mwolfeu/cges/README.md

 NOTE: If using a spreadsheet, Section content can be enclosed in "".

-- Section: Text copy
+- Text: Text copy
 - Type: The type of content in the row (See below)
 - Foreground: Foreground (text) HTML color
 - Background: Background HTML color
-- Notes: Arbitrary designer notes

 #### Row "type" values

 Accepted values and functions are:

+-title: The section text should be in a large font
+-normal: The section text should be in a normal font
+-space: Used to pad space between two text sections
+-picture: A centered image

+Deprecated
-**title:** The section text should be in a large font **normal:** The section text should be in a normal font **space:** Used to pad space between two text sections **bg-image:** Specify the name of a sheet in the _Section_ column to nest into this one.
+-bg-image: Specify the name of a sheet in the _Section_ column to nest into this one.
 Additionally, encapsulate the content in an image specified in the _Background_ column.
-**bg-parallax:** Specify the name of a sheet in the _Section_ column to nest into this one.
+-bg-parallax: Specify the name of a sheet in the _Section_ column to nest into this one.
 Additionally, encapsulate the content in an image specified in the _Background_ column.

 #### List Component Images